apache/mxnet/docs/architecture/note_data_loading.md

 ***List of Key Requirements***
 - Small file size.
-- Allow parallel (distributed) packing of data.
+- Parallel (distributed) packing of data.
 - Fast data loading and online augmentation.
-- Allow quick read arbitrary parts in distributed setting.
+- Quick reads from arbitrary parts of the dataset in the distributed setting.

 ## Design Insight
 To design an IO system, we must address two kinds of tasks: